+We test the robustness of the empirical findings reported in section 5.1 in numerous ways.
 The first group of robustness checks changes the panel's composition.
 More specifically, we exclude Greece from the analysis, on the grounds that it presents unique characteristics relative to the rest of the sample countries, and move Italy from the periphery to the core panel.
-We also remove one sample country at a time from the full panel and re-estimate the TVP model to assess the impact of individual countries on the results.
 The second group of tests considers the sensitivity of the baseline findings to the TVP panel estimation parameters.
 The third group of tests involves the use of an alternative measure of fiscal risk (expected debt differential against Germany).
 The results from these estimations are presented and discussed in Appendix A, their main feature being that they do not change materially the findings of the baseline models presented above.
+Finally, we estimate the model using relative households' and non-financial corporations (NFCs) deposits, respectively, as the dependent variable.
+The results from this analysis are presented and discussed in the following section.

-6.2.
+5.2.1.
 Households and non-financial corporations' deposits